isd-sgcu/cutu-2025-backend/README.md

 - `id` (path) - The ID of the user.

 **Response:**
-- `200 OK`: User scanned successfully.
+- `200 OK`: User scanned successfully with User data including last
 - `400 Bad Request`: User has already entered.
 - `500 Internal Server Error`: Failed to fetch user.